 The tube drains excess water from your HVAC system into a container outside of your home.
 However, if there’s dirt buildup in this tube due to improper maintenance, water won’t be able to drain correctly.

 It could cause damage to other parts of your system as well as flooding within your home or apartment building during heavy rainstorms or strong winds.
-So, if you notice any warning signs, water leaks around your air conditioner, don’t take any risks; call our licensed residential HVAC repair technicians to get your AC inspected.
+So, if you notice any warning signs, or water leaks around your air conditioner, don’t take any risks; call our licensed residential HVAC repair technicians to get your AC inspected.

 Tune Up Your AC Unit